reke592/qwxyz/README.md

 });
 ```

-To initialize the Queue Consumer we need to call the `process` method with the following options.
+To initialize a Queue Consumer we need to call the `process` method with the following options.

 - _autorun_ - this will trigger the `consume` command every `checkInterval`
 - _checkInterval_ - in milliseconds defaults to 3s